 Details

-DB writeback applies to all nodes in the graph, writing results to specified properties without needing schema definitions.
+DB writeback applies to all nodes in the graph, writing results to specified properties without needing label (schema) definitions.

-- If a property doesn’t exist for a schema, it will be created.
+- If a property doesn’t exist for a label, it will be created.

-- If a property does exist for a schema, existing values are overwritten.
+- If a property does exist for a label, existing values are overwritten.

-- Writeback fails for certain schemas only if there is a mismatch in data type between existing properties and new results.
+- Writeback fails for certain labels only if there is a mismatch in data type between existing properties and new results.

 - For nodes with algorithm results, those values are stored in the properties; nodes without results receive a default, such as 0 or an empty string, depending on the result type.